Frequently Asked Questions

-Dr. Fowler is independently licensed as a Clinical Psychologist (LCP) in the state of Virginia.
+Dr. Casey Davis is independently licensed as a Clinical Psychologist (LCP) in Virginia.

 These licenses are restricted to the jurisdictions in which they are issued, and do not represent international practice licenses.
 As far as we aware, no such license exists.
 Many countries have their own regulations for the practice of psychology and counseling, and some have none.
 As a result, we are limited on what we are allowed to call ourselves abroad and where we are allowed to practice, because we are not and cannot be licensed in every country around the world.

 Many countries allow us the ability to practice as therapists, as long as we do not claim restricted titles.
 Because of this, we need to state that we are not licensed providers (mental health counselors, psychologists, etc) in any country outside of the US.
 Before entering into any relationship we will always discuss our services with you and reserve the right to decline providing services based on your location.